aurany/coursera-bayesian-statistics-ii/README.md

-# coursera-bayesian-statistics-ii
+# Bayesian Statistics: Techniques and Models
-Bayesian Statistics: Techniques and Models
+Coursera course by University of California Santa Cruz